 This book is a bit different from the others in this article in that it doesn’t teach you about the copywriting formulas to apply to your content.

-Besides this, the book also teaches you practical tips you can apply to your website to improve the layout and overall usability that can lead to more sales.
+Besides this, the book also teaches you practical tips you can apply to your website to improve the layout and overall usability which can lead to more sales.
 This part is actually really important.
-For example, knowing exactly where you need to place the your call-to-action buttons can increase your click-through-rate considerably.
+For example, knowing exactly where you need to place your call-to-action buttons can increase your click-through rate considerably.